ansible/awx/awx/ui/test/e2e/README.md

 This is an automated functional test suite for the front end.

 #### Technology
-Tests are written in Node.js using the [Nightwatch](https://github.com/nightwatchjs/nightwatch) test runner.
+The tests are written in Node.js and use the [Nightwatch](https://github.com/nightwatchjs/nightwatch) test runner.

 #### Requirements
 - node.js 6.x LTS